 His later model argues that four elements are essential:

-1. The ability to be clear about who you are and what you’re about, especially when your partner pressures you to adapt and conform.
+1. Being clear about who you are and what you’re about, especially when your partner pressures you to adapt and conform.

 2. Quiet Mind–Calm Heart™—calming yourself down, soothing your hurts, and regulating your anxieties.